 Generally speaking, federal loans are prioritized over private student loans.
 But, in situations where borrowers have exhausted their federal borrowing options, private student loans can help fill financing gaps.

 How Does the Application Process Differ Between Federal and Private Student Loans?

 We’ll dive into an overview of how to apply for student loans, broken down by federal and private loans.
 But you should know that there are two main differences in the processes: where to apply and when to apply.

-For federal student loans, you’ll fill out the Free Application for Federal Student Aid , better known as the FAFSA®.
-If you filled out the FAFSA® the previous year, you’ll fill out the Renewal FAFSA® .
+For federal student loans, you’ll fill out the Free Application for Federal Student Aid, better known as the FAFSA®.
+You will need to fill out the FAFSA each year you are in school.

-Each state has a different FAFSA® deadline , so it’s crucial to check your state’s rules before applying.
-Also, some states offer aid on a first-come, first-served basis, so procrastinating may not be in your best interest.
+When it comes to timing, there are important FAFSA deadlines set by the state and sometimes your individual college.
+Some states offer aid on a first-come, first-served basis, so procrastinating may not be in your best interest.
 Jumping on the FAFSA® early could make a difference in how much aid you receive.

 Applying for Federal Student Loans

 To apply for federal student loans, the first step is to fill out the FAFSA.

 Filling out the FAFSA